rory-opanai/incident-response-demo/README.md

 # Incident Response Demo

-Broken login after a bad release, mocked observability via MCP, Codex fixes it, then we prove the login works and close the loop.
+Broken login after a bad release, fixture-backed observability via MCP, Codex fixes it, then we prove the login works and close the loop.

 ## Prereqs
 - Node 18+ (tested with Node 24)